nighoge/autokorektur/README.md

 ## Some Results
 The images on the left side, the originals, are from <a href="https://www.pexels.com/public-domain-images">Pexels</a>.
 The right side shows the results of the developed method.
-More results can be found in the paper:
+More results can be found in my <a href="https://drive.google.com/file/d/1QIU3FOuuQslF-sZeNLv26Pq_P9fbZWIM/view">bachelore thesis</a>.

 <div style="display:flex;">
     <img src="https://github.com/nighoge/autokorrektur/blob/main/images/downSized/pexels-faruk-tokluoğlu-7385403.jpg" alt="Original 1" width="400" />